Updated March 6, 2023

-- FETCH – This assigns values from the current row also called as cursor position into a specified variable.
+- FETCH – It assigns values from the current row, called a cursor position, into a specified variable.

 - CLOSE – This is used for releasing the memory space.

 Q5.
-What do you understand by triggers and provide its uses?
+What do you understand by triggers and provide their uses?

-Triggers can be understood as blocks of code that run whenever the criteria for a specific event gets satisfied.
-They are hardcoded inside the PLSQL program and they listen to events which are as follow:
+Triggers can be understood as blocks of code running whenever the criteria for a specific event are satisfied.
+They are hardcoded inside the PLSQL program, and they listen to events which are as follow:

 - DML or database manipulation,

 They can be coded within a view or table and also a database or scheme for which the given event belongs.
 There are many other uses of triggers as well.
 For example, they are used to generate column values upon activation.
 And, For event logging within the table activities such as auditing and creating table duplicates.
 Triggers are used for security, too; they can implement security authorization functions and handle invalid transactions.